SIOS-Svalbard/Nansen_Legacy_template_generator/README.md

 The application can be run using WSGI (flaskapp.wsgi) and has been developed using apache2.

 Cite this application as:
 Luke Marsden, & Olaf Schneider.
 (2023).
-SIOS-Svalbard/Learnings_from_AeN_template_generator: Learnings from Nansen Legacy template generator (v1.00).
-Zenodo. https://doi.org/10.5281/zenodo.7993323
+SIOS-Svalbard/Nansen_Legacy_template_generator: Nansen Legacy template generator (v1.01).
+Zenodo. https://doi.org/10.5281/zenodo.8362212